alttch/psrt/README.md

 Use binaries from <https://github.com/alttch/psrt/releases>.
 For Debian/Ubuntu
 and other deb-based distros, *.deb packages can be used.

+## Updates

+If updated from *.deb, backup */etc/psrtd* directory before updating, then manually restore configuration files if required.

 ## Build from source

 * Install [Rust](https://www.rust-lang.org/tools/install)